rust-lang-ua/learn_rust_together/learn.md

 <!-- ![Rust](./doc/img/logo/Logo2.jpg) -->

-# Our Awesome Collection of Materials to Learn Rust
+# :mortar_board: Our Awesome Collection of Materials to Learn Rust

 Curated collection of resources to learn Rust.